 Although many cities in northern and Eastern European will be decidedly chilly, this is a great month to venture south to the likes of Seville in southern Spain, Palma in Mallorca and Sorrento in Italy.
 It’s also perfect sightseeing weather in Malta.

-My colleague, Annabelle Thorpe, has written an excellent guide to the best city breaks for spring.
+My colleague, Annabelle Thorpe, has written an excellent guide to the best short breaks in March.

 Or take a gastronomic tour of Spain or Italy led by an expert guide and travelling in a small group of fellow foodies.
 Details here.

 March is a great time for a two-week holiday in Australia as high summer temperatures give way to autumn.
 You could combine Sydney with the gorgeous beach resort of Hayman Island in the Whitsunday Islands, or do the golden triangle of Sydney, the Great Barrier Reef and Uluru.

 Go skiing.
 Springtime in the Alps can be magical with great snow, sunshine and no crowds.
 You could get a late ski deal on a chalet holiday in the Alps with Ski Total.
 Alternatively, you could venture north to see the Northern Lights.